jupyterlab/jupyterlab/docs/source/extension/documents.rst

 In addition, a shared model has an `Awareness <https://docs.yjs.dev/getting-started/adding-awareness>`_ attribute.
 This attribute is linked to the *Y.Doc* which means there is one *Awareness* object per document and is used for sharing cursor locations and presence information.
+The `Awareness` is an implementation detail of Yjs and is not part of the `ISharedDocument` interface.

+Please, check out the `@jupyter/ydoc documentation <https://jupyter-ydoc.readthedocs.io/en/latest>`_ to know more about this package.

 Document Manager
 ----------------